Research.

 post-image

-Households can file a tax protest with the goal of legally reducing their property taxes.
-Why do households choose to protest?
-Using a field experiment and a quasi-experiment, we show that expected savings and hassle costs play a significant role in the decision to file a tax appeal.
+Households can file tax protests to legally reduce their property taxes.
+Why do they choose to protest?
+Using a field experiment and a quasi-experiment, we demonstrate that expected savings and hassle costs significantly influence the decision to file a tax appeal.

 Nathan, B.; Perez-Truglia, R. and Zentner, A. (2020).
 My Taxes are Too Darn High: Why Do Households Protest their Taxes?
 American Economic Journal: Economic Policy, forthcoming.